 - Live in the community impacted by the Service Fellow project;

 - Meet the qualifications for a specific project assignment; and

 - During service, comply with the terms and conditions of the program and local sponsor organization with which they serve.

 Maine Service Fellows are not employees of the host organization but they do receive financial support.
 The living allowance is set by law at 212% of the federal poverty level and does not vary regardless of a candidate’s experience, training, education, location, or project responsibilities.
 The living allowance lets an individual commitment to full-time service.
 Health coverage is available for those who need it.
 On successful completion of the service year, Fellows may be eligible for an end-of-service financial award that can be applied to education-related debt.

-The program is open to communities located in parts of the state defined as very rural under the USDA Rural-Urban Continuum Codes.
+Projects are proposed by communities located in parts of the state defined as very rural under the USDA Rural-Urban Continuum Codes.
 Specifically, that means communities in Aroostook, Washington, Hancock, Piscataquis, Franklin, Somerset, Oxford, Lincoln, Knox, or Waldo counties as well as towns in Penobscot County with populations of 5,000 or fewer residents.

 General areas of need